zhoajiann/LearningMaterials/README.md

 # LearningMaterials
-Part of my learning material are in the  software college of university.
+Part of my self-study material are in the  software college of university.